According to the United States Patent and Trademark Office,

 In both the Plus and RF applications, you have to have a valid email address, and be willing to communicate electronically with USPTO about your application.

 Be aware, that this particular application has the highest filing fee.
-As of the time I am writing this book, the filing fee is $400 (the filing fees are always subject to change with future updates, so always check for yourself before proceeding).
+As of the time I am writing this post, the filing fee is $275 (the filing fees are always subject to change with future updates, so always check for yourself before proceeding).
+The USPTO office has already announced that the filing fees will go up in January 2021.
+The $275 filing fee will become $350.

 I took a few screenshots for you and wrote some directions as to what you have to do.